 CLICK SHOPPING CART FOR QUICK TIPS

-GENERAL TIPS (click sentence for explaination)
+GENERAL TIPS (click sentence for explanation)

 1) Residential customers in Maryland may choose to receive electricity or gas supply from your local utility or from an energy supplier.
 Gas or electricity suppliers may offer different contract or price terms than your local utility, or may offer you a contract that helps to promote renewable energy, such as wind energy.
 All gas and electricity suppliers must be licensed by the MD Public Service Commission and comply with the MD PSC rules on marketing, solicitation, contracting, and all Maryland consumer protection laws.